Anish-Raj-05/Sales-Forecasting-Variance-Analysis-Model/README.md

 This project is licensed under the [MIT License](./LICENSE).
 You are free to view and learn from this project, but redistribution or use without credit is not permitted.
+Learning new skills & creating something on your own would feel nice.

 ---